dda-core-team/diconiumneil.github.io/advanced/the_expert_researcher.md

 --------------

+### Task 2: Your Task

-**Your Task:** Can you get Dr Müller to identify the top things your employees are happy about and give you a plan on how to embed these deeper into your company culture?
+Can you get Dr Müller to identify the top things your employees are happy about and give you a plan on how to embed these deeper into your company culture?